 Expect the interior to be tweaked for a more upmarket feel via the addition of extra soft-touch surfaces and more hand-stitched leather.
 We should also see a new infotainment system with a 10.2-inch touchscreen display in the center stack.
 The system should be faster and more intuitive to use than the current laggy version.

-Jaguar cut back on powertrain options for the F-Pace for 2020, with only a 2.0-liter turbocharged inline-4 and 5.0-liter supercharged V-8 on offer.
+Jaguar cut back on powertrain options for the F-Pace for 2020, with only a 2.0-liter turbocharged inline-4 and 5.0-liter supercharged V-8 on offer, the latter in the high-performance SVR.
 Though it's yet to be confirmed, we could see a 3.0-liter turbocharged inline-6 made available with this update.
 The engine is mated with a mild-hybrid setup in other models from Jaguar Land Rover and delivers up to 395 horsepower.